LivHildeS/liv-hilde-master-thesis/README.md

 # Masters thesis in Information Secrity at The University of Oslo

-This code is part of my masters thesis, and is greated in order to process and analyse the data from the experiment and from the survey.
+This code is part of my masters thesis, and is created in order to process and analyse the data from the experiment and from the survey.

 Here is some `code text`.